Chakras and their meaning: the chakras explained

-I remember the first time I took a deep dive into the Chakras.
-It was during my YTT, and my yoga philosophy teacher pulled up a chart of all the chakra colors and meanings, the different symbols of the chakras, and even got out her collection of chakra crystals and stones… and I spent the next hour trying not to roll my eyes or guffaw out loud.
+I remember the first time I took a deep dive into the Chakras during my first YTT.
+My yoga philosophy teacher pulled up a chart of all the chakra colors and meanings, the different symbols of the chakras, and even got out her collection of chakra crystals and stones… and I spent the next hour trying not to roll my eyes.
 The chakras explained all sounded like New Age hippie mumbo jumbo to me.

-But, also, you know me — I kinda love this stuff, and I’m always curious as to whether it actually works!
-Along my spiritual journey, this intrepid spirit of mine showed me the (scientifically verified) power of self-love affirmations, got me into Shamanic plant medicines and Ayahuasca retreats and many yoga retreats, and even led me down the Shakti mat road.
+But, also, you know me, I kinda love this stuff, and I’m always curious as to whether it could teach me a thing or two.
+Along my spiritual journey, this curious spirit of mine showed me the (scientifically verified) power of self-love affirmations, got me into Shamanic plant medicines and Ayahuasca retreats and many yoga retreats.
+It even led me down the spiky Shakti mat road.

-Chakras are also a part of yoga and Angamardana — and I swear by daily yoga, asana practice, and meditation practice for keeping my physical body, nervous system, and mind in order — so perhaps not surprisingly, I have dabbled with some chakra stones and even worn items of clothing in different chakra colors in an effort to help my overall health and bring my own seven chakras into balance (spoiler, I loved the chakra crystals and having my energy centers into alignment, I’m not sure co-ordinating my underwear to a specific chakra or to the 7 chakra colors made much of a difference for me personally, haha).
+Understanding chakras meaning has become central to my yoga practices and overall spiritual well-being.
+Chakras are part of yoga and Angamardana, and I swear by daily yoga, asana practice, and meditation practice for keeping my physical body, nervous system, and mind in order.
+So perhaps not surprisingly, I’ve dabbled with some chakra stones and even worn items of clothing in different chakra colors in an effort to help my overall health and bring my own seven chakras into balance (spoiler, I loved the chakra crystals and having my energy centers into alignment, I’m not sure co-ordinating my underwear to the 7 chakra colors made much of a difference for me personally, haha).

-So, is there really anything to the Chakras?
-What actually are the 7 chakra meanings, what physical ailments could arise from imbalanced chakras, and where do the chakra symbols come from?
+Is there really anything to the Chakras?
+What actually are the 7 chakras meaning?
+What physical ailments could arise from imbalanced chakras, and where do the chakra symbols come from?
 What is the relationship between chakras, the eight limbs of yoga, and a yoga class, and what are the best ways to perform chakra healing and realign your energy centres?
-Here is a good place to start.

-So are the 7 chakras actually some ancient anatomical concept that gives insight into the emotional complexity of our bodies, or are they just some recently made-up phenomenon touted by spiritual hacks and wellness gurus?
+Are the chakras actually some ancient anatomical concept that gives insight into the emotional complexity of our bodies, or are they just some recently made-up phenomenon touted by spiritual hacks and wellness gurus?
 Well, it’s sort of complicated, and it’s somewhere between the two.

 Chakra (also spelled cakra, but pronounced cha-kruh) means wheel or disk in Sanskrit.
-They refer to energy centers in the human body, where the physical, psychological, emotional, and spiritual connection converge.
+The word comes from ancient India and literally translates to “spinning wheel.”
+They refer to energy centers in the human body, where the physical, psychological, emotional, and spiritual connections converge.
 A chakra is an invisible, spinning flow of energy that can be either balanced and aligned, or overactive or underactive — and therefore out of alignment, which will manifest in different physical and psychological ways.
-Your mental health, your sense of security, your immune system, your circulatory system, as well your state of emotional health or pure consciousness — all could be influenced by blocked chakras.
+Your mental health, your sense of security, your immune system, your circulatory system, as well your state of emotional health or pure consciousness, all could be influenced by blocked chakras.

-Chakras are part of the energetic, AKA the yogic body, which also includes the Nadis and Kundalini energy flow.
-Some yoga studios and reiki practitioners offer sequences including yoga poses, breathing exercises, and chakra meditations specifically targeting the chakras to regain your optimal life energy and inner peace.
+Chakras are part of the energetic body, which also includes the Nadis (energy channels like the sushumna nadi that runs along the spine) and Kundalini energy flow.
+Some yoga studios and Reiki practitioners offer sequences including yoga poses, breathing exercises, chakra meditation, and spiritual practices specifically targeting the chakras to regain your optimal life energy and inner peace.

-So, how many chakras are there?
-Depending on who you consult you will get a different answer.
+Depending on who you ask, you’ll get a different answer.
 Some people say six, some people say 12, and others say 114!
-But, most often, you will hear seven, and this tradition is where we get the 7 chakra colors and specific symbols for the chakras.
+But, most often, you will hear seven primary chakras, and this tradition is where we get the 7 chakra colors and specific symbols for the chakras.
+These seven main energy centers run from the base of your spine to the top of your head.

 History of the Chakras